ArtifactDB/SewerRat/README.md

 ```

 On success, the files in the specified directory will be registered in the SQLite index.
-We can then perform some complex searches on the contents of these files (see [below](#querying-the-index)).
+We can then [search on the contents of these files](#querying-the-index) or [fetch the contents of any file](#fetching-file-contents) in the registered directory.
-On error, the response body will contain an `ERROR` status with the `reason` string property containing the reason for the failure.
+On error, the response usually has the `application-json` content type, where the body encodes a JSON object with an `ERROR` status and a `reason` string property explaining the reason for the failure.
+Note that some error types (e.g., 404, 405) may instead return a `text/plain` content type with the reason directly in the response body.
-In both cases, the verification code file can be deleted from the directory after a response is received.
+In either case, the verification code file is no longer needed after a response is received and can be deleted from the directory to reduce clutter.

 We provide some small utility functions from [`scripts/functions.sh`](scripts/functions.sh) to perform the registration from the command line.
 The process should still be simple enough to implement equivalent functions in any language.